By Dr. Kate Scannell, Syndicated columnist

 Death of the Good Doctor--Lessons from the Heart of the AIDS Epidemic

-A physician's memoir about the early AIDS epidemic in the US.
-Originally published 1999 (Cleis Press).
-Brought back into print, 2012.
+A physician's memoir about the early AIDS epidemic (1985-1990) in the US.
+Originally published in by Cleis Press, 1999.
+Brought back into print in 2012, and reissued with photographs in 2018.
+Click here for its paperback purchase.

 Flood Stage -- A Novel